 Main Article – Government of the Intersystem Alliance

-Four main branches comprise the military of the Intersystem Alliance.
+Four main branches comprise the military of the Intersystem Alliance, otherwise known as the Intersystem Alliance Armed Forces (IAAF).
 The Intersystem Alliance Navy (IAN), the Intersystem Alliance Army (IAA), the Intersystem Alliance Marine Corps (IAMC), and the Intersystem Alliance System Guard (IASG).
 The Army, Navy, and Marines operate under the cognizance of the Minister of Defense.
 The System Guard operates under the jurisdiction of the regional governors and vice presidents as well as Minister of Security.
 All branches have a clear responsibility, per the Alliance Charter, to serve “under the direction of the President in the common defense of the citizens of all Alliance member states.”